 As with everything, there is a risk that your blog may fail to take off.
 However, unlike most businesses, with blogging, there is not actually much you can lose as blogging costs are low.
 Plus, you can always start over for free if you have already paid for your hosting.

 With matched betting, you have the advantage that you can start making money from day one.
 You do not need to wait for anything to become established and the amount you make is totally under your control.
-Although in the beginning, I recommend to take it slow, in theory, nothing would stop you to make £1,000 on your first day (assuming you have sufficient money to start with).
+Although in the beginning, I recommend taking it slow, in theory, nothing would stop you to make £1000 on your first day (assuming you have sufficient money to start with).